-We live in an age in which the customer is all pervasive.
-Taking a closer look into customer needs, wants and aspirations hence becomes a paramount factor for being relevant in the marketplace.
+We live in an age in which the customer is all-pervasive.
+Taking a closer look into customer needs, wants and aspirations hence become a paramount factor for being relevant in the marketplace.
 Do you know that through Design Thinking, one can keep a track of customers’ future needs and remain relevant to their needs?

 Design Thinking – Key Drivers

 Design Thinking starts from all the key stakeholders within the organization such as the CEO, CFO, CMO, and the CXOs- all are involved in putting in place a Design Thinking framework within the organization.
 What is driving Design Thinking is the organizations’ intent to change and arrive at higher performance and efficiencies.
 Managing change hence is imperative, if you refuse to change and stop innovating to the current market dynamics, leaders will soon become laggards.

 Let me draw your attention to well-known multinational brands, which were once leaders in their respective domains such as Kodak, Sony Walkman, Nokia, and Blackberry, have already become almost unknown in the marketplace due to new market entrants, like, Samsung, and Apple.
 If these companies could have been able to connect Design Thinking by developing a unified mindset by merging analytical and intuitive thinking, they may have had the unprecedented opportunity of innovating to the market demands and better faced the onslaught of competition.

 At the heart of the Design Thinking framework is analyzing and hypothesizing the customer’s reaction in four broad main areas:

 - The usability of the product or value of the service offered.